alanz/alanz.github.io/_posts/2013-06-18-scrap-your-zippers-and-ghc.md

 The `transZM` function returns the zipper unchanged if it does not match, so it can be chained in a fold.

+Also, the transformation function has access to the AST stage and the zipper, so can navigate further to find the point higher up in AST as the target for the move.